AABearBots/First-Closed-Doors-Competition/README.md

 * [AAMasters](https://github.com/AAMasters): Its a showcase GitHub organization similar to the one each Dev Team needs to create for themselves.
 It features several examples of bots, each in their corresponding repository.

 * [AAArena](https://github.com/AAArena): Its another showcase GitHub organization featuring the AA Application hosting the trading bot competition you are about to enter.

+### Types of Bots

+The AA Platform handles three different types of bots, differentiating them by their incumbencies:

+#### Extractor Bots

+They extract raw trades and order books data from exchanges and store it in a standardized format for other bots to consume.

+You will not need to program these kinds of bots for this competition, as we will be using an existing one --[Charly](https://github.com/AAMasters/AACharly-Extraction-Bot)-- which gets raw data from Poloniex, the one exchange we will be working with.

+#### Indicator Bots

+They process raw trades data and other indicators to output elaborate data structures, mainly technical indicators, for AA Trading Bots to consume.

+You will most likely need to program indicator bots in order to perform Technical Analysis studies or functions.
+While it is true that you can process data and do all sorts of calculations from within your trading bot's code, this is not recommended.
+Advanced Algos Ltd. encourages developers to respect incumbencies assigned to each type of bot, for several reasons:

+1. The AA Platform's architecture is designed so that bots can consume data from other bots, in order for the network to reuse resources.
+By respecting the incumbencies of each type of bot you contribute to growing the platform along with the embedded ecosystem in a sustainable manner.

+2. The AA Platform is set up as a marketplace of Extractor, Indicator and Trading Bots.
+If you program and release an Indicator Bot, you will soon be able to monetize that effort as bots consuming the data your Indicator Bot generates will pay you a fee.

+3. If instead of creating an Indicator Bot, you do the calculations from within your Trading Bot, anyone can come at a later time, extract from your Trading Bot the code that performs the calculations, and create their own Indicator Bot with it.
+This means you may permanently lose the chance to monetize the indicator functions and effectively allow someone else to do it instead.

+#### Trading Bots

+They automate trading strategies and place orders through the platform, which connects to exchanges via APIs to trade cryptocurrency.

 ## Setting Up a Dev Team Organization